How Should I Clean My Solid Wood Furniture?By Bailiegh Basham · February 1, 2021

 Your main goal of routine cleaning is to simply remove dust.
 Dry dusting with a microfiber cloth is what you will do most of the time.
 We recommend a professional grade cloth with 300 GSM (grams per square meter).
 Dust as often as you like with a clean, dry, soft cloth following the wood’s grain.

 For tougher spots, wipe your furniture down with a damp cloth.
-Be sure to use a gentle, diluted cleaner like our Tough and Tender, or even dish water.
+Be sure to use a gentle, diluted cleaner like our Tough and Tender, or even dish soap.
 The key is to dry the table with a clean soft cloth; avoid using coarse scratchy cloths, or paper towels

 Deep Cleaning (Once or Twice a Year)